Chill420

 Strictly prohibited

-Even sealed in legal states — open container laws often apply.
+Even sealed in legal states — open container laws apply to cannabis just like alcohol.

 Lounges